Northern Lights - Aurora Borealis

 As a short break the 5 day Arctic Highlights Tour from Manchester is ideal.
 This includes a night in Tromsø and a short cruise from Tromsø to Bergen giving you a taste of the Arctic and a good chance of experiencing the northern lights.
 This voyage spends its entirety within the Arctic Circle giving you the chance to take part in some fantastic winter excursions to areas of this frozen land that are seldom seen by tourists.

-For a longer trip there are offers from Hurtigruten on their 12 night voyage down the Norwegian coast visiting 34 ports and experiencing the amazing untamed Arctic scenery.
-For departures October - December 2016 booked before 30th September offer Free Wine and Beer package, plus the Northern Lights Promise that if you are unlucky enough not to witness the Northern Lights during your trip you will receive a free 6/7 day voyage free of charge.
+For a longer trip there are offers from Hurtigruten on their 12 night voyage down the Norwegian coast visiting 34 ports and experiencing the amazing untamed Arctic scenery - PLUS our Northern Lights Promise menas that if you are unlucky enough not to witness the Northern Lights during your trip you will receive a free 6/7 day voyage free of charge.
 Ask us for more details about this offer.

 For more information call the Adeona Travel team today on: 0161 486 9247